Explore Collections Explore The Collections

 Notes

-Drawings 1 and 2 show part of the screen wall on Princes Street.
-Both of the drawings show a domed roof over the Doric Vestibule (Princes Street vestibule) but the drawings show variant designs.
+This drawing and SM volume 72/7 show part of the screen wall on Princes Street.
+Both drawings show a domed roof over the Doric Vestibule (Princes Street vestibule) but the drawings show variant designs.
 The wall has banded rustication and is raised on a socle, with antefixes at the roofline.
-Paired columns 'in antis' are at one end and surmounted by a blocking course.
-In drawing 2, lion sculptures have been added in pencil and the blocking course has been altered.
+Paired columns in antis are at one end and surmounted by a blocking course.
+In the drawing, lion sculptures have been added in pencil and the blocking course has been altered.
 Over the door is a sculpted panel showing Britannia.

-See verso of Drawing 49 in the Doric Vestiuble scheme for a similar drawing, possibly a copy of drawing 2.
+See verso of SM volume 72/49 for a similar drawing, possibly a copy of this drawing.

 Level